drawable/fluss/examples/tutorial.md

 then add further functionality to demonstrate different aspects of fluss that are not covered by the original specification.

 * [Todos - Step 1.
 The standard application](step1.md)
 * Todos - Step 2.
-Undo and error handling (to be developed)
+Undo and error handling (coming soon)
 * Todos - Step 3.
-Server side fluss - storage (to be developed)
+Server side fluss - storage (coming soon)
 * Todos - Step 4.
-Collaborative todos (to be developed)
+Collaborative todos (to be coming soon)